 Comb your pet with a flea comb.

 Why To Call Guard Pest Control For Help With Fleas

 Due to their small size and incredible movement ability, fleas can be a very difficult pest to get rid of once they become an infestation.
 Although there are DIY methods and products on the market, these will be ultimately ineffective if you can’t eliminate the entire infestation at once and allow it to spring up again in a few days’ time.
 Although regular bathing, vacuuming, humidity controls and high-temperature laundering are important for reducing the presence of fleas in a given environment, it's critical to stop them from coming back, and this can only be achieved with the help of a professional.

-If you want your flea problem gone for good, your only option is professional home pest treatment.
+If you want your flea problem gone for good, your only options are professional home pest treatment or professional commercial pest control.
 If fleas are bugging you, contact the Snohomish pest control professionals at Guard Pest Control immediately for help.
 We have all the tools and know-how you need to make your flea problem a thing of the past, no matter how large it might be.

 Call For A Free Quote

 Complete the form below to schedule your inspection with Guard Pest Control.